underlay/go-rdfjs/README.md

 - `NewLiteral(value: string, language: string, datatype: *DefaultGraph) *Literal`

 If the given datatype does not have a value of `rdf:langString`, then the resulting `*Literal` will have no langauge, even if one is passed.
-You can use the exported `var RDFLangString *NamedNode` to avoid repeatedly constructing an `rdf:langString` term.
+You can use the exported `var RDFLangString *NamedNode` value to avoid repeatedly constructing an `rdf:langString` term.

+### Marshal and Unmarshal generic terms

-Each of the term structs implements `MarshalJSON` and `UnmarshalJSON`; however it is often necessary to marshal and unmarshal a term without knowing its type in advance.
+Each of the term structs implements `MarshalJSON` and `UnmarshalJSON`; however it is often necessary to marshal and unmarshal a term without knowing its type in advance:

 - `MarshalTerm(t Term) ([]byte, error)`
 - `UnmarshalTerm(data []byte) (Term, error)`